Samsung DVE45T3400W Dryer Relay Replacement Guide

 Is it safe to test the relay on my DVE45T3400W with a multimeter?

 Yes, testing the relay with a multimeter is safe after the DVE45T3400W is unplugged.
 Resistance testing and coil continuity testing carry no electrical risk.
 However, avoid touching other board components and discharge any residual charge before handling the board.
-Do not attempt to apply power to the coil unless you fully understand the control board’s voltage requirements.
+Do not apply power to the relay coil yourself—energizing a coil on a populated control board is bench work for a technician, and the de-energized resistance and continuity checks already give you the answer you need.

 Where can I find the heating relay on the DVE45T3400W control board?